3 Changes to Itemized Deductions Under Tax Reform Bill

 Wondering If You’ll Continue to Claim Itemized Deductions After Tax Reform?

 Each taxpayer’s situation may be slightly different.
 If you’re curious to find out how the new tax laws affect you, get an estimate from our tax return and tax reform calculator and make an appointment to visit with a tax professional.
-He or she will help you navigate the new tax laws.
+H&R Block’s tax experts will help you navigate the new tax laws.